Paul McCartney: A Golden Legacy

 GRAMMY Hall Of Fame

 Though technically not their final album, Abbey Road is considered the culminating album of the Beatles' career.
 Recording sessions for the album commenced after the initial sessions that would result in Let It Be.
-Harrison arguably stole the spotlight on the album's first side with two self-penned jewels, "Something" and "Here Comes The Sun."
+The songwriting of Harrison arguably stole the spotlight on the album's first side with two gems, "Something" and "Here Comes The Sun."
 (The latter song was not released as a single, but became the top-selling Beatles song when the band's catalog appeared on iTunes in 2010.)
 Martin described the album as bittersweet.
 "I guess it was happy because everybody thought it was going to be the last [album]," he once remarked.
 Abbey Road opens with "Come Together," a song containing an opening line borrowed from Chuck Berry's "You Can't Catch Me."
-Side two's ambitious medley is rounded out by "The End," which features the unforgettable Beatles mantra "And in the end/The love you take is equal to the love you make," and McCartney's 30-second finale "Her Majesty."
+Side two's ambitious medley is rounded out by "The End," which features the unforgettable Beatles mantra, "And in the end/The love you take is equal to the love you make," and McCartney's 23-second finale, "Her Majesty."<o:p>

 1996: